NielsIH/ImageMapper/README.md

 ## License

-This project is developed for specific quarry inventarisation use cases.
+This project is developed for versatile photo mapping and location documentation use cases.